( En español.)

 How To Pay a Parking Citation

-The City offers citizens the option of paying parking citations online, by phone, by mail, or in person.
-For more information, visit Six Easy Ways to Pay.
+The City offers the option of paying parking citations online, by phone, by mail, or in person.
+For more information, visit the Payments page.

 Pay a Citation

 NOTE: LICENSE TAG / DECAL violations listed below cannot be paid online.

 - 3-2-336 Offenses relating to city windshield tag or decal

 - 10-4-37 Failure to procure and display city windshield tag or decal